isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-05-post-Nature Walks.md

 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/Walk_2.png">
 </div>
 <h3>Beyond just walks</h3>
-<p>Nature Kakis chapters have gone a step further by combining their nature
+<p>Nature Kakis Chapters have gone a step further by combining their nature
 walks with other activities.
-Chapters have used walks to talk about local
-<a href="/all/nature-kakis-happenings/biodiversity-and-wildlife/" rel="noopener noreferrer nofollow" target="_blank">biodiversity</a>, teach participants about the <a href="/all/nature-kakis-happenings/therapeutic-horticulture/" rel="noopener noreferrer nofollow" target="_blank">therapeutic</a> value
-of green spaces, taken to the water on kayaks, conducted cleanups, and brought along their <a href="/all/nature-kakis-happenings/community-animals/" rel="noopener noreferrer nofollow" target="_blank">pets</a>.
-By exploring their community's interests and needs, Nature Kakis Chapters have created novel ways of getting their communities to interact with nature through these walks.</p>
+Nature Kakis have used walks to talk about local <a href="/all/nature-kakis-happenings/biodiversity-and-wildlife/" rel="noopener noreferrer nofollow" target="_blank">biodiversity</a>, teach participants about the <a href="/all/nature-kakis-happenings/therapeutic-horticulture/" rel="noopener noreferrer nofollow" target="_blank">therapeutic</a> value of green spaces, taken to the water on kayaks, conducted cleanups, and brought along their <a href="/all/nature-kakis-happenings/community-animals/" rel="noopener noreferrer nofollow" target="_blank">pets</a>.
+By exploring their community's interests and needs, Nature Kakis have created novel ways of getting their communities to interact with nature through these walks.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/Walk_3.png">